projectpomsky/projectpomsky/README.md

 I don't want to be held responsible for any of this shit. 🙃 So I did that to have the best of both worlds. 😇

-God I love being free! 🥰🥰🥰
+God I love being free! 🥰🥰🥰 https://www.youtube.com/watch?v=-KoXt9pZLGM

-I'm gonna miss you Evony people. 🥺 One person in particular..
+I'm gonna miss you Evony people. 🥺 One gal in particular..
 We will meet again I'm sure. 😉 Regardless, never give up! 😉

 Glory to Ukraine! 🇺🇦